jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 	>You may be prompted to allow the Microsoft Visual Studio Web Protocol Handler to switch from your browser to Visual Studio.
 Click **Yes**.

-1. After a short delay, Visual Studio 2015 will open and display a "Connect" dialog, prepopulated with configuration information from your Azure SQL database.
+1. After a short delay, Visual Studio 2015 will open and display a "Connect" dialog, prepopulated with configuration information from your Azure SQL Database.
 Enter the **database password** created in the previous exercise (“Password_1”) check **Remember password**, and click **Connect**.

     ![The Visual Studio Connect dialog](Images/vs-connect-dialog.png)

     _The Visual Studio Connect dialog_

-1. The "Create new firewall rule" dialog will display, prompting to allow local firewall access between your local computer and your Azure SQL database.
+1. The "Create new firewall rule" dialog will display, prompting to allow local firewall access between your local computer and your Azure SQL Database.
 Review the default settings and click **OK**.
 Visual Studio will now load your database in the SQL Server Object Explorer (SSOE) and begin populating database information.

     ![The Visual Studio Firewall rule dialog](Images/vs-firewall-rule-dialog.png)